 Continue to groom regularly.
 Even once a week rather than just turning them out.
 You will be in a better position to monitor the body condition and will also be able to spot injuries or other issues sooner.
 Finally, you don’t want to create a situation that you are going to have to correct in the spring, so make sure to continue with regular hoof care!

 That’s it.
-If you are consistent with these simple winter care essentials, you should have a happy and healthy horse that is ready for you in the spring.
+If you are consistent with these simple winter care essentials, you will have a much better chance of getting through the cold winter months with a happy and healthy horse that is ready for you in the spring.